ElzeroWebSchool/JavaScript_Bootcamp/README.md

 ### Date, Time, Generators And Modules

 - [x] Date And Time Introduction
-- [ ] Get Time, Date, Year, Month, Day, Hour, Minute And Second
+- [x] Date And Time Methods Part 1 And Trainings
 - [ ] Date And Time Methods Part 2
 - [ ] Date And Time Formatting
 - [ ] Use Date To Track Operations Time